 Safety: Setting your hot water heater thermostat to 120 degrees helps protect against scalding accidents.
 This should be on every parent's childproofing checklist.

 Anyone who can hold a screwdriver can perform this simple project.
 For a gas hot water heater, make sure you know how to safely relight the pilot light.
 Of course, it's best to consult your owners' manual, but if you don't know where it is, this is a general how-to for setting your hot water heater's thermostat.
 If you're really not the DIY type, find a handyman to take care of this adjustment for you.

 1. Turn off the circuit breaker for the water heater at the electrical box.
 If it is not listed on the location sheet inside of the panel, be on the safe side and turn off all the power.

 2. Remove the access panel on the water heater with a screwdriver.

-5. Set both, or one if that is all there is, to the same temperature using a flathead screwdriver.
-The US Department of Energy suggests that homeowners note the beginning temperature and adjusted temperature and check the tap temperature at the faucet farthest from the heater.
-Make adjustments until the desired tap temperature, in this case 120 degrees, is reached.
+5. The US Department of Energy suggests that homeowners check water temperature at the faucet farthest from the heater.
+Adjust with a screwdriver till the desired tap temperature of 120 degrees is reached.